-CLALS occasionally distributes an email bulletin relating news about Center initiatives, pertinent events, and research opportunities both at and around AU.
-If you would like to be added to the distribution list please send an email request to email@example.com with "bulletin" in the subject line.
-Past CLALS bulletins are available below.
+CLALS distributes an email bulletin relating news about Center initiatives, pertinent events, and research opportunities both at and around AU.
+Read the most recent bulletin or find past CLALS bulletins below.
+If you would like to be added to the distribution list, please send an email request to firstname.lastname@example.org with "bulletin" in the subject line.

 The generous support of CLALS partners plays a vital role in facilitating the Center's mission to advance and disseminate state-of-the-art research on Latin America, the Caribbean, and Latinos in the United States.

-For more information on any of the follow areas, or to make a gift to CLALS, please contact Alexandra Vranas, Program Coordinator, at (202) 885-6173 or firstname.lastname@example.org.
+For more information on any of the following areas, or to make a gift to CLALS, please call (202) 885-6178 or email email@example.com.

 Partners provide valuable resources to maintain and expand Center projects year after year.
 Unrestricted gifts provide the Director with the discretion to put your money where it is needed most.